-Pest description and crop damage The adult female is wingless and can be up to 0.2 inch long.
+Pest description and crop damage The adult female is wingless and can be up to 0.2 inch in length.
 It has a well-developed ring of waxy filaments around the sides of its body.
 The nymphs (or young crawlers) are purplish and covered with a powdery wax coating.
 As they get older, the coating gets thicker, and a fringe of wax filaments develops.
 Damage primarily results from the honeydew excreted by mealybugs.
 Honeydew is cast off in small drops and falls down through the canopy.
 When it lands on fruit it serves as a substrate for sooty mold which causes a coarse, black russet to form.
 This is similar to pear psylla russeting, though mealybug russeting is scattered over the fruit surface, while honeydew from psylla is in patches or streaks.
 In addition to russeting due to honeydew, populations of mealybug can result in infestation of the calyx and associated rot in storage.

 Biology and life history Grape mealybugs overwinter as eggs or first instar crawlers in egg sacs beneath bark scales and in cracks.
 Crawlers start emerging from egg sacs at the beginning of bud swell and begin feeding on the bases of buds.
 When buds open they go directly to new shoots and leaves.
 Once settled, the crawlers start feeding and become progressively harder to kill.
 First generation nymphs mature during late June and July in the Northwest.
 Adult males appear first, mate and die.
 Receptive females release a pheromone to attract males.
 Mated females migrate to sheltered areas, lay eggs and die in the egg sac.
 In warmer areas a second generation matures in late August and September.
 Nymphs of this generation sometimes settle around the stem end of the fruit or in the fruit calyx.